Xpktro/contest-scorer/README.md

 - `contactedInContest`: Validates if the contacted callsign is a participant in the contest.
 - `uniqueContactsByTimeRange`: Validates one contacted callsign per time range.
 Format: `{"firstHalf": ["start", "end"], "secondHalf": ["start", "end"]}`
 - `exchange`: Validates if the contact has a valid exchange using a regex.
-- `minimumContacts`: Validates if the participant has appeared in the contest at least a given number of times.
+- `minimumContacts`: **Validation-level rule** that removes participants who don't appear in enough logs across the contest.
+A participant must be contacted by at least this many different stations to be eligible for scoring.
+Each participant log counts as one appearance regardless of how many times they appear in that log.
 This rule also enables "missing participants" - stations that don't submit logs but can still award points if they appear in enough logs.
 Format: `5`

 #### Top-level Validation Rules